Alpenglow88/oTTo/docs/cheatsheets/gems.md

 # **Gems**

-Here you can find a little bit of information about each Gem currently bundled into OTTO.
+Here you can find a little bit of information about each Gem currently bundled into oTTo.
 Where applicable there is some basic usage and, if known or needed, some hints and tips as well.
-Other times it is better to direct out to the official documentation where things are updated more regularly, or occasionally a cheatsheet compiled for OTTO.
+Other times it is better to direct out to the official documentation where things are updated more regularly, or occasionally a cheatsheet compiled for oTTo.

 ## [Active Support](https://guides.rubyonrails.org/active_support_core_extensions.html)
 A toolkit of support libraries and Ruby core extensions extracted from the Rails framework.
 Rich support for multibyte strings, internationalization, time zones, and testing.